hcabrera92/odin-recipes/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 23/10/2023

-Today, I had the opportunity to apply a significant (I would;nt say significant after all, but hey everything counts right?) amount of CSS, thanks to The Odin Project.
+Today, I had the opportunity to apply a significant (I would'nt say significant after all, but hey everything counts right?) amount of CSS, thanks to The Odin Project.
 It's always rejuvenating to revisit familiar concepts and realize that there is still much to learn.
 It's quite satisfying to work through problems, verify the solutions, and discover that they are indeed correct.

 ------------------------------------------------------------------------------------------------------------------------------------